tmcgann/til/node/kill-node-server.md

 node    85288 taylor   19u  IPv6 0x51cbdafd526a28ef      0t0  TCP *:cslistener (LISTEN)
 ```

-Then it's always good to send a `SIGTERM` before a `SIGKILL` to give the process a chance to clean up after itself:
+Then to kill the identified process, it's always good to send a `SIGTERM` before a `SIGKILL` to give the process a chance to clean up after itself:

 ```bash
 $ kill -15 85288
 ```

-Nothing?
+That didn't seem to do much.

 ```bash
 $ kill -9 85288